rstudio/rstudio/eclipse/README.txt

 2) Dismiss the welcome tab if you are setting up an Eclipse workspace for the first time.

-  You should noew have several new projects in your Eclipse workspace.
+  You should now have several new projects in your Eclipse workspace.
   If you are lucky, they will compile too!

   If they did not compile, recheck the setting of